odeviceblack/sscanf/README.md

 ### sscanf error: SSCANF_Init has incorrect parameters.
 ### sscanf error: SSCANF_Join has incorrect parameters.
 ### sscanf error: SSCANF_Leave has incorrect parameters.
-### sscanf error: SSCANF_SetPlayerName has incorrect parameters.
 ### sscanf error: SSCANF_IsConnected has incorrect parameters.
+### sscanf error: SSCANF_Version has incorrect parameters.
+### sscanf error: SSCANF_Option has incorrect parameters.

 You edited something in the sscanf2 include - undo it or redownload it.

+### sscanf error: SetPlayerName has incorrect parameters.

+You somehow managed to call `SetPlayerName` without passing all the parameters.
+This can only happen by redefining the native declaration itself, so undo any edits to it.

+### sscanf error: Missing required parameters.

+`sscanf` itself was called without sufficient parameters.
+I.e. the input and specifier strings are missing.
+This can also happen when you edit the include itself to mess with the file/line macros.

+### sscanf error: System not initialised.

+``SSCANF_Init` was never called.
+This function is called automaticslly by various hooks in the include, so this mainly happens when this file is not included correcly.

+You somehow managed to call `SetPlayerName` without passing all the parameters.
+This can only happen by redefining the native declaration itself, so undo any edits to it.

-## `fatal error 111: user error: sscanf already defined, or used before inclusion.`
+### `fatal error 111: user error: sscanf already defined, or used before inclusion.`

 There are two ways to trigger this:  The first is to have another copy of `sscanf` defined before you include the file.
 This used to be the only known way to trigger this error, so the error said: